kamailio/kamailio-tutorials/kamailio-radius-tutorial/docs/index.md

 Group membership checking is performed to allow access to different types of services.
 There are used the following groups:

-  * `suspended` - if the user belongs to this group, he is not allowed to to access any VoIP service (registration, incoming or outgoing calls).
+  * `suspended` - if the user belongs to this group, he is not allowed to access any VoIP service (registration, incoming or outgoing calls).

   * `voip` - if the user belongs to this group, he is allowed to register with the SIP server and make VoIP calls.

   * `pstn` - if the user belongs to this group, he is allowed to register, call to other VoIP users and to PSTN numbers.

 ```
 #